Walter McKinley Betts

 - Born February 18, 1897 in Millsboro, DE USA

 - Died June 13, 1987 in Millsboro, DE USA

-After signing with the Philadelphia Phillies in 1920 Huck Betts would spend fifteen years (1920-1935) in professional baseball.
-"Huck" would spend ten of those years in the major leagues, six with the Phillies (1920-1925) and four with the Boston Braves (1932-1935).
+After signing with the Philadelphia Phillies in 1920 Huck Betts spenT fifteen years (1920-1935) in professional baseball.
+"Huck" spenT ten of those years in the major leagues, six with the Phillies (1920-1925) and four with the Boston Braves (1932-1935).
 Betts put together a decent major league record, going 61-68 with a 3.93 ERA and appearing in 307 games.
-His best year would come late in his career when he went 17-10 with the '34 Braves.
+His best year cAme late in his career when he went 17-10 with the Braves IN 1934.

-Out of those 15 seasons he would spend parts of eight seasons in the minors with the St. Paul Saints, Fort Worth Panthers, Hartford Senators and the Salt Lake City Bees, putting up 118 wins against 87 losses in 276 appearances.
-He had five double diget winning seasons down under with his best appearing to be a 22-13 effort with a 3.60 ERA in 1931, his last year to appear in the minors.
+Out of those 15 seasons he spent parts of eight seasons in the minors with the St. Paul Saints, Fort Worth Panthers, Hartford Senators and the Salt Lake City Bees, putting up 118 wins against 87 losses in 276 appearances.
+He had five double-digit winning seasons down under with his best appearing to be a 22-13 effort with a 3.60 ERA in 1931, his last year to appear in the minors.